Beijing, Shanghai residents back to work as China eases into living with COVID-19

 China is the last major country to move toward treating COVID-19 as endemic.
 Its containment measures had slowed the US$17-trillion economy to its lowest growth rate in nearly half a century, disrupting global supply chains and trade.

-The economy is expected to suffer further in the short-term, as the COVID-19 wave spreads toward manufacturing areas and workforces fall ill, before bouncing back next year, analysts say.
+The world's second-largest economy is expected to suffer further in the short-term, as the COVID-19 wave spreads toward manufacturing areas and workforces fall ill, before bouncing back next year, analysts say.

 Tesla suspended production at its Shanghai plant on Saturday, bringing ahead a plan to pause most work at the plant in the last week of December.
 The company did not give a reason.